Quick answers for common problems.

 Why don't the cartridge ribbons fit my new 1530-6/1560-6/1570-6 calculator

-In 2009 the printer on these models were changed.
+In 2009 the printer on these models was changed.
 Models before 2009 will still fit the Victor 7011 cartridge ribbon.
 If you have a newer model, they will only fit the Victor 7010 twin spool ribbon.
-If you are not sure on when you purchased your 1500 seri
+If you are not sure when you purchased your 1500 series, please call 800-628-2420 with your serial number ready (located on the bottom of the calculator).
+The customer service representative will be able to tell when the calculator was manufactured from this serial number.

 My PL8000 or 1310 Big Print will not print